 Twitter is a powerful and flexible social media tool that can allow you to reach audiences in ways that blogs and Facebook cannot.
-Although you are limited to 140 characters per tweet, you are more likely to create an engaging dialogue with influential users on Twitter.
+Although you are limited to 280 characters per tweet, you are more likely to create an engaging dialogue with influential users on Twitter.

 Here are some best practices for Twitter:

-- Use visual storytelling-Tweeting high-quality photos, videos, and infographics has a ripple effect because people are more likely to click on the preceding tweets. - Shorter is better-While you have 140 characters to get your message across, shorter and pithier is better.
-Avoid using abbreviations to save space unless necessary, and be sure to shorten long URLs when possible by using tools like Bitly.com. - Use hashtags wisely-Hashtags are words or acronyms with # in front of them, which hyperlink the word or acronym, making it searchable across Twitter.
-Hashtags are used to enter a conversation on Twitter, but should not be used to artificially insert an account into something irrelevant.You don't have to use hashtags, but if you do, avoid acronyms when possible, and don't overdo it with more than two hashtags per tweet. - Join the community-Follow local journalists, elected officials, other influencers, and your campaign's strategic targets, and consider including their Twitter handles in your tweets announcing news.
+- Use visual storytelling-Tweeting high-quality photos, videos, and infographics has a ripple effect because people are more likely to click on the preceding tweets. - Shorter is better-While you have 280 characters to get your message across, shorter and pithier is better.
+Avoid using abbreviations to save space unless necessary. - Use hashtags wisely-Hashtags are words or acronyms with # in front of them, which hyperlink the word or acronym, making it searchable across Twitter.
+Hashtags are used to enter a conversation on Twitter, but should not be used to artificially insert an account into something irrelevant.
+You don't have to use hashtags, but if you do, avoid acronyms when possible, and don't overdo it with more than two hashtags per tweet.

+• Join the community-Follow local journalists, elected officials, other influencers, and your campaign's strategic targets, and consider including their Twitter handles in your tweets announcing news.
 Retweet relevant content to diversify your history of tweets to a mixture of original content and shared content.
 You can even use Twitter to reach out to reporters by tweeting your press release or information at them.
 Many reporters are very active on Twitter, so this is just another way to engage outside of a standard email.

-Check out the Sierra Club's national Twitter page for inspiration, retweeting opportunities, and ideas: https://www.twitter.com/SierraClub.
+Check out the Sierra Club's national Twitter page for inspiration, retweeting opportunities, and ideas: www.twitter.com/SierraClub.